-To reduce clutter or to otherwise improve clarity (for example, where the limits of outer sectors are 'hidden' behind land), the lines delimiting the outer edge of the outermost sectors may be omitted [.
-A short arc is sufficient to show the colours visible either side of the fully charted sector], for example:
+To reduce clutter or to otherwise improve clarity (for example, where the limits of outer sectors are 'hidden' behind land), the lines delimiting the outer edge of the outermost sectors may be omitted. [.
+A short are is sufficient Shortened arcs may be used to show the colours visible on either side of the fully charted sector, for example: